scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

   }.map { case (b, c) => c }
 ```

-With SIP-52 the same snippet would be desugared to simpler and more efficent code:
+With SIP-52 the same snippet would be desugared to simpler and more efficient code:

 ```Scala
   Some(2).map { b =>